 little pecks is a cafe attached to the Lucas Confectionery wine bar in Troy.
 They have coffee from Portland, Maine’s Tandem Coffee Roasters that you can get as a batch brew, pour over, or espresso.
 You can also buy bags of whole bean coffee from them.
 Pretty much everything here is good, and the space in the garden is a great place to spend time with friends or a book.

-They have a few shelves of coffee (and brewing supplies) from a revolving selection of roasters, as well as their house-roasted coffee, which I would avoid.
+They have a few shelves of coffee (and brewing supplies) from a revolving selection of guest roasters, as well as their house-roasted coffee.

 Superior Merchandise Co, 4th St, Troy

 Always stocked with fresh bags from whatever roasters they currently have on bar.
 You can try a cup of each before buying your bag via pourover if that’s what you’re into.